 Thyroid cancer occurs when thyroid nodules become cancerous.
 Many people have nodules on the thyroid, and over 90% of those nodules are not cancerous.
 However, when they are cancerous, they need to be treated to protect thyroid function and prevent the cancer from spreading.

 Unfortunately, many cases of thyroid cancer do not have any symptoms.
 The most common thyroid cancer symptom people notice is a lump or swelling in the neck.
 Difficulty swallowing, neck or throat pain, or a chronically hoarse voice are also symptoms of the disease.
 Swollen lymph nodes in the neck, or chronic neck and throat pain can point to thyroid cancer as well.
 If your doctor finds a lump or nodule in your thyroid gland, it will be monitored for signs of growth.
-Your doctor may also order a biopsy to rule out cancer.
+Your doctor may also order an ultrasound of the thyroid to evaluate the characteristics of the nodule and if needed a biopsy to rule out cancer.

 While anyone can develop thyroid cancer, certain factors put an individual at higher risk.
 These factors include: